Restaurants in Singapore

 Song of India

-One of Singapore's best restaurants and first place for Indian cuisine Song of India transports diners to old world colonial elegance in several ornately decorated dining rooms and garden scenery.
+One of Singapore's best restaurants and the ideal place for Indian cuisine, Song of India transports diners to old-world colonial elegance in several ornately decorated dining rooms and a lovely garden area.
 Both a la carte dishes and set menus are highly praised by the Singapore dining world.
 A great way to experience Indian cuisine is the Journey Through India set menu option which includes six courses from different regions in India.
 Reservations are recommended.

 Address: 33 Scotts Road

 One of the best patio dining venues in Singapore, Il Lido offers seaside views from a chic modern interior and deck.
 It is also one of the best and most innovative Italian restaurants in Singapore with such dishes as champagne risotto with tiger prawns and asparagus.
 A classy lounge and bar also make a great getaway from the city.
 Reservations for dining are recommended.

 Address: Sentosa Gold Club, 27 Bukit Manis Road